Mbicha/alx-low_level_programming/0x00-hello_world/README.md

 Written a sript that generates assembly code of a c program and store it in $CFILE

 Script that compiles a C file and creates an executable named cisfun

+Written a program that prints an output with puts command